MONDAY – SATURDAY 11 am – 11 pm

-The John Barleycorn was originally built in 1660 as a coaching house.
-Between 1844 and 1852 it was licensed under the sign of the Coach and Horses.
-At first it was known as a public house, though later a beer house.
+A BIT OF HISTORY – Originally built in 1660 as a coaching house.
+Between 1844 and 1852 it was licensed under the sign of Coach and Horses.
+At first, it was know as a public house, though later a beer house.
 The existing name, The John Barleycorn, came into being between 1858 and 1861.
 During the Second World War it became a favourite watering hole for the brave young airmen of Douglas Bader’s Duxford Wing.